 16. Projection

-The guilty partner may accuse their significant other of cheating, lying or hiding things, otherwise known as projection.
-This is a defense mechanism, usually employed when someone feels attacked or accused of something.
+The guilty partner may accuse their significant other of cheating, lying, or hiding things, otherwise known as projection.
+This defense mechanism is usually employed when someone feels attacked or accused of something.
 For example, if you confront them about being secretive about who they are talking to after hearing them whisper on the phone, they may reply with, “You’re always whispering when you’re on the phone with your best friend.
 Maybe you are talking to someone else, making plans you don’t want me to know about.”

 17. They Disappear